bashiulAlam/android-app-automation/README.md

 ## Report and Logging
 1. If you run the project from your IDE you can see the results from your IDE console
 2. As we are using *gradle* we will have an HTML report generated after every run which can be found here: *{project_root}/build/reports/tests/test/index.html*`
+3. Beside the HTML built in report by *gradle*, we also have generated a *cucumber HTML* report which is generated after every test run and can be found here: *{project_root}/build/reports/tests/cucumber/cucumber-report.html*
-3. We have logging enabled for better visualization and ease of troubleshooting in case of any error.
+4. We have logging enabled for better visualization and ease of troubleshooting in case of any error.
 Log file can be found here: *{project_root}/logs*

 ## Observations
 1. The coupons do not have any distinguishable id which can be used in the automation.
 That is why *REWE* coupons were not easy to differentiate from others.
 The implementation was designed such way that we open coupon center and look for an available non-activated coupon one by one.
 When we find one available we activate and check the count of activated coupon increase to validate
+2. The coupons also have two types of button and a generic locator using android widget class name has been implemented to commonly interact with both the types
-2. The app crashes some time in regular UI transition
+3. The app crashes some time in regular UI transition
-3. The app closes if we press back button from coupon center or opened coupon UI
+4. The app closes if we press back button from coupon center or opened coupon UI
-4. The app transition sometimes gets slow and we get error like *element is not present in DOM*, I guess this happens when the network connectivity fluctuates
+5. The app transition sometimes gets slow and we get error like *element is not present in DOM*, I guess this happens when the network connectivity fluctuates